Improving Model Fusion by Training-time Neuron Alignment with Fixed Neuron Anchors: Hypothesis, Theory, and Empirical Finding of Training-time Neuron Alignment: a Preliminary Study in Linear Mode Connectivity

-\textbf{Linear mode connectivity.} In this paper, we focus on the linear mode connectivity of two SGD solutions, which have the same initialization but different data orders\footnote{We note that there are other forms of LMC, such as the LMC from the initialization and the trained model~\citep{vlaar2022can}, and the LMC between two models with different initializations~\citep{entezari2021role}.
-While in this paper, we focus on LMC and model fusion with specific applications in federated learning, we only consider the LMC cases with the same initialization.}.
-We present the definitions of loss barrier and accuracy barrier below.\looseness=-1
+This paper considers the linear mode connectivity of two SGD solutions, which have the same initialization but different data orders\footnote{It is noted that there are other forms of LMC, such as the LMC from the initialization and the trained model~\cite{vlaar2022can}, and the LMC between two models with different initializations~\cite{entezari2021role}.
+In this paper, LMC servers are preliminaries for model fusion with applications such as federated learning, where different models have the same initialization, so the LMC cases with the same initialization are considered.}.
+The definitions of loss barrier and accuracy barrier are listed below.\looseness=-1

-\begin{definition} (\textbf{Loss barrier}~\citep{entezari2021role}) Let $f_\mathbf{w}(\cdot)$ be a function represented by a neural network with parameter vector $\mathbf{w}$ that includes all parameters and $\mathcal{L}(\mathbf{w})$ be the any given loss (e.g., train or test error) of $f_\mathbf{w}(\cdot)$.
+\begin{definition} (\textbf{Loss barrier}~\cite{entezari2021role}) Let $f_\mathbf{w}(\cdot)$ be a function represented by a neural network with parameter vector $\mathbf{w}$ that includes all parameters and $\mathcal{L}(\mathbf{w})$ be the any given loss (e.g., train or test error) of $f_\mathbf{w}(\cdot)$.
 Given two independently trained networks $\mathbf{w}_1$ and $\mathbf{w}_2$, let $\mathcal{L}(\alpha \mathbf{w}_1 + (1 - \alpha)\mathbf{w}_2)$, for $\alpha \in [0, 1]$ be the loss of the linearly interpolated network.
 The loss barrier $B_{loss}(\mathbf{w}_1, \mathbf{w}_2)$ along the linear path between $\mathbf{w}_1$ and $\mathbf{w}_2$ is defined as the highest difference between the loss of the interpolated network and linear interpolation of the loss values of the two networks:\looseness=-1

 \end{definition}